Gilbert Goodmate and the Mushroom of Phungoria: Critical reception

-ActionTrip said "When you look at all the good and bad sides of it, Gilbert Goodmate is still a nice adventure game that should be played.
+ActionTrip said: "When you look at all the good and bad sides of it, Gilbert Goodmate is still a nice adventure game that should be played.
 I might have been a bit harsh towards it in writing this review, but I sure had fun while playing it.
-Its technical aspects are definitely far from perfect, but its story and all other things most important in real adventure games make it worth a try", and GameSpy wrote "Gilbert Goodmate is not an epic adventure, it's not technically innovative or genre-bending and it's not particularly original.
+Its technical aspects are definitely far from perfect, but its story and all other things most important in real adventure games make it worth a try".
+GameSpy wrote: "Gilbert Goodmate is not an epic adventure, it's not technically innovative or genre-bending and it's not particularly original.
 What it is, is a pleasant, whimsical adventure that provides a leisurely stroll down memory lane for people who yearn for the good old days.
 If you fit that description, Gilbert Goodmate is a no-brainer must-buy".

-Adventure Gamers said "Gilbert Goodmate and the Mushroom of Phungoria, released during a very dry season of releases in 2001, certainly generated lots of interest among the fans of traditional point-and-click adventures.
-Is this fungi-infected title something to drool over, then?", while Just Adventure wrote "Gilbert Goodmate and the Mushroom of Phungoria is a noble, but ultimately failed, attempt to recapture the magic of LucasArts circa 1995.
+Adventure Gamers said that "Gilbert Goodmate and the Mushroom of Phungoria, released during a very dry season of releases in 2001, certainly generated lots of interest among the fans of traditional point-and-click adventures".
+Just Adventure wrote: "Gilbert Goodmate and the Mushroom of Phungoria is a noble, but ultimately failed, attempt to recapture the magic of LucasArts circa 1995.
 If the game had patterned itself after the inspired lunacy of the outtakes, it would have sparkled and may have inspired a revitalization of the dormant 2D comedy genre.
 Instead, the humor is forced and laborious, the plot is stale and redundant, and the dialogue, while well-written, goes on and on and on for so long that it makes the extended conversations from The Longest Journey seem like a short story in comparison".

 Puntaeclicca.it and PC Games (Germany) gave the game 70 out of 100.
 GameStar (Germany) rated it 64/100, and Absolute Games (AG.ru) gave it 55/100.
-Matzomagic rated it 4 stars, commenting "Gilbert Goodmate really is a very entertaining game with bright and cheerful graphics, a host of fun characters, lots of things to do and a very good soundtrack".
+Matzomagic rated it 4 stars, commenting: "Gilbert Goodmate really is a very entertaining game with bright and cheerful graphics, a host of fun characters, lots of things to do and a very good soundtrack".